shreyaskapale/silentplaces/README.md

     cordova build android

 # Note
-As the application is still in prototype stage all devices might not be supported, there may bugs too.
+As the application is still in prototype stage all devices might not be supported, bugs will be there for sure.

 License
 ----